 Health care is another fast-growing industry that requires specialized design skills.
 Hone your skills in hospital design and you can easily find projects involving the construction of medical facilities and clinics or therapeutic centers or even hospital renovations.
 This again is an area where experience or specialized training comes in very handy.
 The reason is that the requirements of patients with unique needs have to be factored in at the design stage and catered to.

 3. Environmentally Friendly Design

-With the go-green movement catching on fast!
+The go-green movement catching on fast!
 Both homeowners and business owners are enthusiastically embracing green building designs.
 They are willing to pay a premium for architects who can give them truly effective green designs.
 This is a great time to leverage this opportunity.

 When You Set Up Your Architect’s Firm